fnproject/fdk-java/images/build-native/README.md

 # Native Build image

-This rebuilds the substrate build image for native java functions - this build does not run by default on all builds
+This rebuilds the GraalVM native image build image

-To update the build image, make a change to `native.version` (the target version for the release image) on a branch and merge into master.
+To update the build image, make a change to `../../graalvm.version`